Links on SoundGuys may earn us a commission. Learn more.

 Is the AirPods (3rd generation) or Galaxy Buds 2 better for phone calls?

-Like a lot of the features of these buds, microphone performance will likely depend in part on which device you use with the earbuds.
 On the iPhone, the Apple AirPods (3rd generation) microphone sounds better than just about any true wireless option on the market.
 However, with pretty much every pair of AirPods we’ve reviewed, that sound quality takes a hit when paired with Android devices or different computers.
 In comparison, the Samsung Galaxy Buds 2 just doesn’t sound as good, but it should sound a little more consistent across platforms.

-Apple AirPods (3rd generation) mic sample:
+Apple AirPods (3rd generation) mic sample (Ideal):

-Samsung Galaxy Buds 2 mic sample:
+Samsung Galaxy Buds 2 mic sample (Ideal):

 Should you buy AirPods (3rd generation) or the Samsung Galaxy Buds 2?